-I am a Senior Research Scientist at NVIDIA Research in the Language and Cognition Research Group led by Yejin Choi.
-Prior to this, I was the first full-time employee of the Toronto AI Lab led by Sanja Fidler.
+I am a Senior Research Scientist at NVIDIA Research in the Language and Cognition Research Group working with Yejin Choi.
+Prior to this, I was the first full-time employee of the NV Toronto AI Lab led by Sanja Fidler.
 I obtained my PhD in Machine Learning and Computer Vision from the University of Toronto, where I was advised by Prof. Sanja Fidler.
 During my PhD, I was also affiliated with the Vector Institute for AI.
 In 2018, I completed my Master’s Degree in Applied Computing at the same institution.
+I am honored to have received the 2020 Microsoft Ada Lovelace Fellowship.

 Graduate students interested in internships at NVIDIA are welcome to contact me with a CV and summary of research interests.